 Proper preparation is the difference between a stellar paint job and a bad one.
 Follow the steps below to prepare your metal bed frame:

-1. Clean the frame.
-If the surface is new, remove grease by using mineral spirits and apply a rust primer to remove rust.
+- Clean the frame.
+If the surface is new, remove grease using mineral spirits and apply a rust primer.
 If the structure is in good condition, remove the dust with a cloth, lightly sand to degloss the surface, and then apply mineral spirits for better adhesion.
 Wash with a mild detergent if the dirt refuses to budge.
 Use a tack cloth to remove any dirt from the sanding.

-2. Remove loose or peeling paint with a wire brush, sander, or scraper.
+- Remove loose or peeling paint with a wire brush, sander, or scraper.
 This is more labour-intensive but will serve you better.
-Some DIY enthusiasts like to use power tools, but this polishes up the metal, and the paint will find it harder to stick to the frame.
+Some DIY enthusiasts like to use power tools, but this polishes up the metal, making the paint harder to stick to the frame.

-3. Get rid of rust.
+- Get rid of rust.
 This is essential.
-Clean off the rust with a brush, sand the frame and apply a rust-inhibitive primer so that the paint sticks to the frame better.
+Clean off the rust with a brush, sand the frame, and apply a rust-inhibitive primer so the paint sticks better.

-4. Fix holes and dents.
+- Fix holes and dents.
 Sand down to the bare metal and apply a degreaser mixed with mineral spirits.
 Inject an epoxy-based composite into smaller gaps.
-Into larger ones, line epoxy filler to the edge of the hole; cut some wire glass mesh roughly an inch larger than the hole; press it into the filler; and fill with epoxy, starting from the edge and working towards the centre.
+Into larger ones, line epoxy filler to the hole’s edge; cut some wire glass mesh roughly an inch larger than the hole; press it into the filler; and fill with epoxy, starting from the edge and working towards the centre.

 Painting your metal bed frame

 Paint your frame in a large, dust-free, well-ventilated space.
-If you can paint it outside on a sunny day, it is much better.
+It would be much better to paint it outside on a sunny day.
 You’ll have less cleaning up to do afterwards.

 Please keep all your nuts and bolts in a small container to avoid losing them.
 You can paint your bed frame with spray paint or with a brush.
 Here are the steps to follow and do the job the quick way, i.e., with spray paint:

-3. Leave to dry, which should take around 10 minutes if you’ve used a spray primer.
+- Leave to dry, which should take around 10 minutes if spray primer is used.

-5. Spray the bed frame, holding the spray can 8 to 10 inches from the bed.
-Keep it moving, either horizontally or vertically, to stop it from dripping.
+- Spray the bed frame, holding the spray can 8 to 10 inches from the bed.
+Keep it moving horizontally or vertically to stop it from dripping.

-6. Leave the coat to dry.
-Then turn over the frame or part and spray the other side.
+- Leave the coat to dry.
+Then, turn over the frame or part and spray the other side.

-Alternatively, you may decide to hand paint your bed frame if you have a respiratory condition that stops you from working with aerosols.
+Alternatively, you may hand paint your bed frame if your respiratory condition stops you from working with aerosols.
 Once you’ve prepared the frame, follow the steps below to paint it with a paintbrush:

-4. Let the paint dry and add a second coat.
+- Let the paint dry, and add a second coat.
 Repeat until you’ve covered the frame.

-6. When the final coat is dry, paint on a coat of sealer, let it dry and reassemble the frame.
+- When the final coat is dry, paint on a coat of sealer, let it dry, and reassemble the frame.

 How to spray paint a brass bed frame